tdiz/ZOSI/README.md

 6. reboot

 The main reason that this folder occupies all free space in memory and camera can't boot as usual.
 Main modules and lib are not run at all.
-See attached pictures if you want to use UART.

-original topic in russian by link https://www.forum.videon.spb.ru/viewtopic.php?f=24&t=14163
+See attached pictures if you want to use UART in original topic in russian by link https://www.forum.videon.spb.ru/viewtopic.php?f=24&t=14163